Country dossier

 Multi-stakeholder advisory body to the Council of Ministers.
 Designated CRPD Article 33 focal point and independent monitoring mechanism.
 Convenes disability-organisation representatives, line ministries, and social partners.

 Bulgaria's digital-accessibility regime is the product of two European Union directives transposed onto a much older domestic foundation.
 Public-sector websites have been on the hook since 2018, when Articles 58a–58c of the Law on Electronic Governance (Закон за електронното управление) turned Directive (EU) 2016/2102 into Bulgarian law.
-Private-sector products and services followed in 2024, when amendments to the Persons with Disabilities Act (Закон за хората с увреждания) transposed Directive (EU) 2019/882 (the European Accessibility Act) under the just-inside deadline of 28 June 2025.
+Private-sector products and services followed only in 2025, when the standalone Law on Accessibility Requirements for Products and Services (Закон за изискванията за достъпност на продукти и услуги) transposed Directive (EU) 2019/882 (the European Accessibility Act) — almost three years past the EU's 28 June 2022 transposition deadline, with a Court of Justice referral already pending.
 Beneath both sits a constitutional anchor older than the EU itself.

 The constitutional and treaty floor